eriansha/clustering-hdi/README.md

-# Clustering Dashboard
+# Overview

-This is my final college project to build clustering dashboard for implementing ST-DSBCAN and K-Means algorithms to Human Development Index (HDI) based on regional in Jawa Island.
+This is my final college project to build Human Development Index clustering in Jawa Island by using ST-DBSCAN and K-Means.